Do you remember me? Probably not!!

 You were only two years old then.
 Could not even talk properly, but those sweet words from your mouth used to make my day.
 Then, every day used to be a surprise for us, every day used to bring new dimensions of life, every day there was some learning or the other for us.

 Today, I remember that day clearly.
-It was 24th October 2011.
-It was Diwali and I traveled to Kolkata from Hyderabad.
+It was 24th of October 2011.
+It was Diwali and I travelled to Kolkata from Hyderabad.
 I went to your mamabari (maternal uncle’s house) as you were there that day.
 It was the house that used to dazzle with wealth, pride, power and cruelty.
 That day it was shining with additional lights.
 Those lights reminded me every moment that it was Diwali.

 I went in the evening, I was asked by your mother not to carry any crackers because your maternal grandfather’s affiliates have given enough crackers for one week, and all were costly crackers.
 How could I buy anything for you because you already had more than enough?
 So, I bought one winter garment for you.
 I remember you were bursting in ecstasy after seeing the gift from this poor man.